-On October 5, 2022 a subsidiary of the Company signed a bareboat charter agreement with a Noble subsidiary for the Shelf Drilling Barsk rig that was acquired as part of the Acquisition.
-See Note 4 - Acquisition for additional details.
-The Noble subsidiary leased the rig from the Company for the remaining term of its drilling contract with Equinor ASA, which is expected to end in September 2023.
-The Company receives payments of \$2.0 million per month, which is trued-up at periodic intervals for revenues and expenses per the terms of the agreement.
-The Company is accounting for this operating lease and these variable lease payments under ASC 842 Leases.
-The lease payments are recognized as revenue over the lease term as use of the asset occurs.
+On October 5, 2022, a subsidiary of the Company signed a bareboat charter agreement with a subsidiary of Noble Corporation ("Noble") for the Shelf Drilling Barsk rig.
+The Noble subsidiary leased the rig from the Company for the remaining term of its drilling contract with Equinor ASA until December 2023.
+The Company received payments of \$2.0 million per month, which were trued up at periodic intervals for revenues and expenses per the terms of the agreement.
+The Company accounted for this operating lease and these variable lease payments under Accounting Standards Codification ("ASC") 842 Leases.
+The lease payments were recognized as revenue over the lease term as use of the asset occurred.

-Amounts recorded for lease revenue were as follows (in thousands):
+Amounts recorded for lease revenues were as follows (in millions):

 Years ended December 31,

-2022 2021 2020
+2023 2022 2021

-Lease revenue (1) \$ 12,137 \$ \$
+Lease revenue (1) \$ 26.6 \$ 12.1 \$

-(1) Recorded in the other revenues line item in the consolidated statements of operations.
+(1) Recorded in the other revenues in the consolidated statements of operations.